Today's Trivia and What Happened on November 11

 November 11, 1865

-Mary Edwards Walker is awarded the medal, although it was revoked in 1916 and then reinstated in 1977.
+Mary Edwards Walker is awarded the U.S. Medal of Honor.
 She is the only woman to have received the medal and one of only eight civilians to receive it.
 She received the award for her efforts to treat the wounded during the Civil War.

 Thumbs Up